-Sometimes you just want to enjoy your movies at full volume without bothering your neighbors or the people around you.
-Furthermore like most listeners, you may prefer a wireless headset so you can comfortably watch movies from your couch without worrying about range, cables, and extension cords.
+TV headphones allow you to enjoy movies and shows at full volume without bothering your neighbors or the people around you.
+Many people prefer wireless headphones so they can comfortably watch movies from the couch without having to worry about tripping over cables and figuring out extension cords.

-Overall, the A50 may not be the ideal choice for all users that just want a wireless TV headset since they have a pretty cumbersome mic that's not detachable or retractable.
-However, if you only care about getting a good TV watching experience and are also a gamer, then the A50 are the best option for both use cases.
+The Astro A50 may not be the ideal choice for those who just want a wireless TV headset, since they have a pretty cumbersome mic that's not detachable or retractable.
+However, if you’re also a gamer and want a comfortable, well-built headset for gaming and watching TV, then the A50 are a solid choice.

-They won't be the ideal choice if you do not need all the extra features and just want a simple headphone for watching TV.
-But on the upside, features and options that make them a great gaming headset also make them a good choice for home theater and watching TV.
+Like the SteelSeries Arctis Pro Wireless, the Arctis 7 2019 Edition might not be the ideal choice if you prefer more simple headphones for watching TV.
+However, the features and options that make them great for gaming also make them a good choice for home theater and watching TV.

-If you’re looking for something cheaper than the Sennheiser RS 185, or if you want a closed-back option so your household doesn’t hear what you’re watching, get the Sennheiser RS 165 instead.
-They might not sound as speaker-like as the RS 185 and don’t have the multiple connection options of the more high-end RS models, but they sound as good and isolate more ambient noise due to their closed design.
+If you’re looking for something cheaper than the Sennheiser RS 185, or if you want a closed-back option so you don’t disturb others around you, get the Sennheiser RS 165.
+They might not sound as speaker-like as the RS 185 or have as many connection options, but they reproduce audio just as well and they isolate more ambient noise.

 Our recommendations above are what we think are currently the wireless headphones for TVs to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).